urbanjost/M_intrinsics/md/CONJG.md

 ### **Arguments**

 - **z**
-  : The type shall be _complex_.
+  : The _complex_ value to take the conjugate of.

 ### **Returns**

-The return value is of type _complex_.
+Returns a complex value equal to the input value except the sign of the imaginary component is the opposite of the input value.

 ### **Examples**